-- A. A licensee shall inform the Board, in the manner set forth by the Board in this Rule, within sixty days of any judgment, award or settlement of a civil action or arbitration in which there was a final judgment, award, or settlement for malpractice of chiropractic. - B. A licensee shall inform the Board, in the manner set forth by the Board in this Rule, within sixty days of any of the following events: - 1.
-The conviction of a felony under the laws of any state or of the United States, or a crime related to the practice of chiropractic.
-A guilty verdict, a plea of guilty, a plea of nolo contendere, or the imposition of a deferred sentence accepted by the court is considered a conviction;
+- A. A licensee shall inform the Board, in the manner set forth by the Board in this rule, within 60 days of any judgment, award or settlement of a civil action or arbitration in which there was a final judgment or settlement for malpractice of chiropractic. - B. A licensee shall inform the Board, in the manner set forth by the Board in this rule, within 90 days of any of the following events: - The conviction of a felony under the laws of any state or of the United States, or a crime related to the practice of chiropractic.
+A guilty verdict, a plea of guilty, a plea of nolo contendere, or the imposition of a deferred sentence accepted by the court is considered a conviction; - 2.
+A disciplinary action imposed by another jurisdiction that registers or licenses chiropractors including, but not limited to, a citation, sanction, probation, civil penalty, or a denial, suspension, revocation, or modification of a license or registration whether it is imposed by consent decree, order, or in some other manner, for any cause other than failure to pay a license or registration fee by the due date or failure to meet continuing professional education requirements;

-- 2. A disciplinary action imposed by another jurisdiction that registers or licenses chiropractors including, but not limited to, a citation, sanction, probation, civil penalty, or a denial, suspension, revocation, or modification of a license or registration whether it is imposed by consent decree, order, or in some other manner, for any cause other than failure to pay a license or registration fee by the due date or failure to meet continuing professional education requirements; - 3.
-Revocation or suspension by another state board, municipality, federal or state agency of any health services related license or registration, other than a license or registration as a chiropractor; - C. The notice to the Board shall include the following information: - 1.
-If the event is an action by a governmental agency: - a.
-The name of the agency, - b.
-Its jurisdiction, - c.
-The case name, - d.
-The docket, proceeding, or case number by which the event is designated, and - e.
-A copy of the consent decree, order, or decision. - 2.
-If the event is a conviction of a crime described above: - a.
-The court, - b.
-Its jurisdiction, - c.
-The case name, - d.
-The case number, - e.
-A description of the matter or a copy of the indictment or charges, - f.
-Any plea or verdict accepted or entered by the court, and - g.
-A copy of the imposition of sentence related to the conviction and the completion of all terms of the sentence; - 3.
-If the event concerns a civil action or arbitration proceeding - a.
-The court or arbitrator, - b.
-The jurisdiction, - c.
-The case name, - d.
-The case number, - e.
-A description of the matter or a copy of the complaint or demand for arbitration, and

-- f.
-A copy of the verdict, the court decision or arbitration award, or, if settled, the settlement agreement and court's order of dismissal. - D. The licensee notifying the Board may submit a written statement with the notice to be included with the licensee's records.
+- Revocation or suspension by another state board, municipality, federal or state agency of any health services related license or registration, other than a license or registration as a chiropractor; - C. The notice to the Board shall include the following information: - 1.
+If the event is an action by a governmental agency: - a. the name of the agency, - b. its jurisdiction, - c. the case name, - d. the docket, proceeding, or case number by which the event is designated, and - e. a copy of the consent decree, order, or decision. - 2.
+If the event is a conviction of a crime described above: - a. the court, - b. its jurisdiction, - c. the case name, - d. the case number, - e. a description of the matter or a copy of the indictment or charges, - f. any plea or verdict accepted or entered by the court, and - g. a copy of the imposition of sentence related to the conviction and the completion of all terms of the sentence; - 3.
+If the event concerns a civil action or arbitration proceeding - a. the court or arbitrator, - b. the jurisdiction, - c. the case name, - d. the case number, - e. a description of the matter or a copy of the complaint or demand for arbitration, and - f. a copy of the verdict, the court decision or arbitration award, or, if settled, the settlement agreement and court's order of dismissal. - D. The licensee notifying the Board may submit a written statement with the notice to be included with the licensee's records.

-1.5 [Repealed eff.
-12/01/2009]
+Rule 5 REPEALED Effective 12/01/2009